mllev/a.dom/README.md

 In less than 2k lines of code, with no dependencies whatsoever, ADOM includes:

-- an extremely terse templating language with data declaration, control flow, custom tags, and no whitespace sensitivity
+- a complete templating language with syntax for data declaration, imports and exports, expressions, and rendering logic
-- a lightweight, high speed reactive UI engine exposed as a single API call to your Javascript
+- reactive UI components that ship way less javascript to the client than Svelte
-- server side rendering that is simpler, faster, and *far* easier to understand than all modern solutions
+- server side rendering and static site generation by default, by virtue of the fact that ADOM is a templating language
-- flexible code separation and project structure
+- built-in javascript bundling for simpler javascript needs
+- easy 3rd party bundler, transpiler, and post-processor integration

 #### STARTING POINT
 The only thing you need to understand before continuing is how an HTML document is constructed.
 If you're comfortable creating a basic application in a single HTML file using `<script>` tags and `<style>` tags, you're ready to begin learning ADOM.